 Jay is most proud of his family and community outreach.
 He and his wife, Kristy, have been married for 29 years and have four children and two grandsons.
-Jay enjoys his associations with members of the Taylorsville Exchange Club.
+Jay enjoys his associations with members of the Taylorsville Exchange Club and also serves on the Board of Directors for the Family Support Center.